js13kGames/back-in-black/readme.md

 ##### `viewportMinimumWidthVirtualPixels`/`viewportMaximumWidthVirtualPixels`/`viewportMinimumHeightVirtualPixels`/`viewportMaximumHeightVirtualPixels`

-The X axis runs from left to right, while the Y axis runs from top to bottom.
+The X axis runs from center to right, while the Y axis runs from center to bottom.

 A "virtual resolution" is specified, which maps to SVG pixels.
 The `minimum` `width` and `height` define the "safe area" which is guaranteed to be visible.